 Review and research topics on the agenda prior to the meeting so you are fully prepared to participate in commission discussion and action.

 Email the Commission Chair a description of items to be included on the next agenda.
 Indicate whether the item is for discussion or discussion/action.
-Commissioners must submit their agenda items via email to the Chair days in advance of each meeting
+Commissioners must submit their agenda items and any supporting documents via email to the Chair 7 days in advance of each meeting.
+Supporting documents prepared after this deadline should be distributed directly to Commissioners and the public.

 If you are unable to attend the meeting, you must inform the Commission Chair prior to the meeting.